geleto/cascador-ai/README.md

 ### TextGenerator

 **What it does**: Generates text via LLMs using Vercel’s [`generateText` function](https://sdk.vercel.ai/docs/reference/ai-sdk-core/generate-text).
 It can operate on a single `prompt` or a full conversational `messages` history.
 The `prompt` for the LLM can be provided as static text, or generated dynamically via a template or a script.
-This renderer is ideal for use cases where you need the complete text before proceeding, such as summarizing a document or calling tools.
+This component is ideal for use cases where you need the complete text before proceeding, such as summarizing a document or calling tools.

 #### How to Create It
 *   **Default (Plain Text)**: The `prompt` is a static string with no processing.
-You can also provide a `ModelMessage[]` array in the `prompt` property to define a multi-message prompt, which is possible only for text-only renderers, not as input to those created with `.withTemplate` or `.withScript`.
+You can also provide a `ModelMessage[]` array in the `prompt` property to define a multi-message prompt, which is possible only for text-only components, not as input to those created with `.withTemplate` or `.withScript`.
     ```typescript
     const staticGenerator = create.TextGenerator({ model: openai('gpt-4o'), prompt: 'Summarize the concept of photosynthesis.' });
     ```